Work for Us - FAQs

 Each season that you work is a new term of employment with Ultimate Activity.
 Therefore, if you are appointed for multiple seasons you will receive new employment paperwork each time you work.
 This helps to ensure your suitability to work with children remains up to date as you will be subjected to the same background checks (such as a valid DBS status) each time you work.

-What does the current CoVID-19 situation mean for October half-term 2020?
+What does the current COVID-19 situation mean for camp in 2021?

 Training & Assessment

 What training do I need to complete before working on camp?